 You can opt to be unlisted or ex-directory so your number does not appear in public phone listings.
 If you opt to become ex-directory the change will take effect from the next publication of the Phonebook.

-You can add any of the extras below for just £1 a month each to help you deal with unwanted calls.
+The features and extras below are available to help you deal with unwanted calls.

 Related article What phone extras or call features can I get?